mergeability/mergeable/docs/README.md

   ends_with:
      match: 'A String' # or comma delimited list of strings
      message: 'Come message...'
+  # all of the message sub-option is optional
 ```
 > ☝ **NOTE:** When a [closing keyword](https://help.github.com/articles/closing-issues-using-keywords/) is used in the description of a pull request.
 The annotated issue will be validated against the conditions as well.